Esophageal Cancer: What You Need to Know

 Video fluoroscopic swallowing exam: This test, also called a VFSE, is similar to a barium swallow.
 A doctor records a digital movie of your esophagus while you swallow.
 Learn more about fluoroscopy.

 Endoscopic confocal microscopy: This technology uses laser technology to provide immediate results without a biopsy or pathology.
-Learn more about confocal microscopy for esophageal cancer diagnosis.

 CT scan: A CT scan, or computed tomography scan, is an imaging test that’s commonly used after cancer is diagnosed.
 It allows doctors to see how locally advanced the tumor is or whether it has spread beyond the esophagus.